wangyanxing/Judge-at-fgdsb/README.md

 ### Features

-Judge@fgdsb is a desktop app to help you learn algorithms and practice real interview coding questions.
+Judge@fgdsb is a desktop app that helps you to learn algorithms and practice real interview coding questions.

 The app will call the local compilers or virtual machines to compile, run and judge your solutions.